Illinois Auto Insurance [Rates + Cheap Coverage Guide]

-Just how much of your hard-earned income can you expect to pay out to your car insurance company?
+Just how much of your hard-earned income can you expect to be an auto insurance payment?

-The average Illinois driver spends 2.02 percent of their income on car insurance premiums.
+The average Illinois driver spends 2.02 percent of their income on auto insurance premiums.
 The national average is 2.37 percent, so that’s well below.
-In fact, Illinois ranks at number 17 nationwide for the lowest percentage of income spent on car insurance.
+In fact, Illinois ranks at number 17 nationwide for the lowest percentage of income spent on auto insurance.

 Illinoisans have an average per capita disposable income of $42,256.00 each year.
 That represents how much money people have to spend after taxes.
 On a monthly basis, that’s $3,521.33.

 So what if you’re not the average?
 The nature of averaging means that about half of Illinois residents are going to pay more, and the other half less.
 Understanding why your rate differs from your neighbors can be confusing.

 Stay tuned, there’s a lot more to it.

 We’ll look at a few more average numbers and then we’ll talk about the things that can affect where you fall on the rate spectrum.

 Average Monthly Auto Insurance Rates in IL (Liability, Collision, Comprehensive)

 The good news is that drivers in Illinois are paying less for auto insurance than the national average.

 These three areas of coverage are considered core because they make up the basis of a full coverage policy.